List of Days of Our Lives characters introduced in the 2010s: Paige Larson

 Paige and J.J begin to reconnect the following month.
 She becomes a witness to Chad and Serena's fight and reveals what she saw, since Serena is later found murdered.
 Since they become close again, Paige is the first person J.J. tells about the Clyde/drug ring and is sworn not to involve the police.
-In early September, she would retell what she saw to Rafe and exchanges words with Chad, who doesn't remember what happened after the fight, and calls J.J afterward; Paige had something to tell him, however, when J.J arrives at her dorm, he finds her in the shower with a tie loosely around her neck.
+In early September, she would retell what she saw to Rafe and exchanges words with Chad, who does not remember what happened after the fight, and calls J.J afterward; Paige had something to tell him, however, when J.J arrives at her dorm, he finds her in the shower with a tie loosely around her neck.
 Paige is pronounced dead, much to the horror of J.J and Eve who apologizes to Paige over her body.
 Chad DiMera is seen as the prime suspect, due to the fact that a flower found near the crime scene can only be found at the DiMera mansion; following the arrest of Chad, he was released after Aiden Jennings was believed to be the Neck Tie Killer.
 In December 2015, Ben Weston was arrested for the string of murders, following a statement by Abigail Deveraux.
 In 2017, Paige appears in Abigail's nightmare.
 In 2020, Paige appears to Eve in a vision, where she tells her to stop taking revenge on Ben.

 Aiden Jennings

 Aiden Jennings was portrayed by Daniel Cosgrove from January 22, 2014, to November 9, 2015, and returned in May 2016.
 Originally at odds with Hope Williams Brady, they eventually fall in love.

 After some time together, Hope starts to suspect Aiden of killing his first wife; however, her death is later revealed an accident caused by Chase.
 Aiden proposes to Hope and she accepts.
 Soon after, André DiMera blackmails him into killing Hope or else he will kill Chase.
 Obeying, Aiden marries Hope and then attempts to kill her.
 It is later revealed that it was a doppelgänger and not Aiden who tried to kill Hope.
 The real Aiden loves her too much to go through with it so Andre sent the doppelgänger in his place and held the real Aiden captive.
 Returning in the nick of time, Hope's former husband, Bo Brady, stops Aiden's doppelgänger by killing him.
 For a brief time, Aiden is then wrongly believed to have been the Necktie Killer.
-On October 25 he leaves Salem to care for his son Chase.
+On October 25, he leaves Salem to care for his son Chase.